StephenUtama/GameCentre/Phase2/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.

 ## Acknowledgments

-* Special thanks to Suguru Seo for briefly being in our group for about 24 hours.
+* Special thanks to Suguru Seo for briefly being in our Phase 1 group for about 24 hours.
+** Special special thanks to Stephen Utama for coming to the rescue for Phase 2.